sllam/comingle/android_apps/README.md

 These apps have been tested on 2 Nexus 4's running Android Lollipop, and 2 Samsung Galaxy S4's running Android KitKat.
 While I'm pretty certain that they are harmless and not intended to do any form of harm to yourself or your mobile device, I cannot be liable to any freak accidents that occur while you are running these apps.
+So please be cautious while using them.

+And don't use your mobile devices while driving or operation heavy machinery.